Abdur-Rahim-sheikh/ml_prep/001_SE_prep/README.md

 int *p = &a; // p is a pointer to a int &r = a; // r is a reference to a
 ```

+### Heap memory structure vs Stack memory structure
+- **Stack memory structure**:
+    - Stack memory is linear and follows LIFO (Last In First Out) order.
+    - Stack memory is temporary; it holds data that only needs to exist within the current function or block. when the function or block ends, the memory is automatically deallocated.
+    - Allocation and deallocation are automatically handled by the compiler.
+    - Example:
+        - Local variables, function parameters, return addresses, etc.
+- **Heap memory structure**:
+    - The heap is a larger pool of memory with no inherent structure or order.
+Allowing dynamic memory blocks of any size, anywhere within its space.
+    - Primary used for for dynamic memory allocation, allowing memory to be allocated at the runtime as needed.
+Objects, dynamic arrays and data structures that need to persist beyond a single function call or score are stored in the heap.
+    - Heap memory persists as long as the program runs, and it must be explicitly deallocated by the program.

+- **NOTE**:
+    - `Before c++11`, we need to manually deallocate the memory allocated in heap using `delete` keyword.
+But after c++11, we can use smart pointers like `std::unique_ptr`, `std::shared_ptr`, `std::weak_ptr` to automatically deallocate the memory.
+    - In `python`, each object has a reference count, and when the reference count drops to zero, the memory is deallocated automatically by the garbage collector.
+    - `Java` and `C#`, use a technique where the garbage collector periodically scans the heap memory to identify and deallocate objects that are no longer in use.